Parent Pay Parent Pay Search this website Open Mobile menu

 The department does not generally use long passages of reading in teaching, but at times, the pupils will be given pieces of text to stick into their exercise books.
 It is important that the pupils are given time to read and ask any questions about the content of these pieces of text, but the teacher will always explain every aspect of the text on the board.
 Following the explanation, it is imperative that all teachers then give the pupils the further opportunity to ask any supporting questions.

-The pupils will be aware of the expectations we set as a department for discussions and verbal responses because of the banned words list as stated in the sections about Marking and feedback and Modelling.
-Using it will improve their descriptions and promoting them to use the keywords will help engage them and lead to much-improved verbal response.
-By banning words such as you, something, stuff, thing, if etc. the pupils are forced to think about the vocabulary they will use and how they will say it rather than just taking for granted that they know it.
-During feedback from discussions, the pupils must be corrected if they use one of the banned words and encouraged to think about what words they could use instead.
-This will also begin to improve their written responses when they are ready.
-The response could also be written/typed onto the IWB in real time to show how the response is improving just by changing some words thereby modelling an appropriate response.
+The pupils will be aware of the expectations we set as a department for discussions and verbal responses because there is always a list on the board of words that we will not allow them to use.
+This will improve their descriptions and by promoting the use of keywords it will help engage them and lead to much-improved verbal response.
+By removing their ability to use words such as you, something, stuff, thing, if etc. the pupils are forced to think about the vocabulary they will use and how they will say it rather than just taking for granted that they know it.

 Assessment